bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-2.md

 ## Exercise 8 (1p)

-In Exercises 6 `WHERE Price=` compared an integer and a floating point number.
+In Exercises 6 `WHERE Price=` compared an integer and a floating-point number.
 Let us experiment with this:

 - m) `where cast(Price as int) = integer number`
 - n) `where Price BETWEEN integer number-0.0001 AND integer number+0.0001`

-Chose a random integer number of these queries, and fetch **only the primary key**.
+Chose a random integer number in these queries and fetch **only the primary key**.
 Analyze the execution plans.

 ## Exercise 9 (1p)